 Bidets (or bidet attachments designed to fit on your existing toilet) can be expensive to buy and install, though they do come at various prices.
 My favorite option, and one that I’ve been using for awhile now (as have many of my green-minded friends) is the bidet bottle.
 This is, simply, a plastic squirt bottle that you use like a bidet.
 It can be any kind of squirt bottle; I find that a short squat mustard bottle is a handy size and shape.
 I even take the bottle with me on trips.

 After using the bidet or bidet bottle, many people like to pat dry, which can be done either with a square of toilet paper (way less than you’d need if you were trying to use t/p to do the whole job!) or with a square of cloth.
-The cloths can then be laundered like any other household laundry.
+The “toilet cloth” (also known as “family cloth”) can then be laundered like any other household laundry.
+My favorite source of toilet cloth is old cotton t-shirts or terrycloth towels, which I cut up into squares.

 I first learned of the bidet bottle via my fellow greenies in the Journey to Zero Waste group on Facebook (an absolutely stellar resource for reducing trash or other waste in any possible area of life).
 But as I did further research, I learned that a bidet bottle (or pitcher, or other container) is de rigeur in Muslim cultures, and is known in at least some countries as a Lota.
 Other cultures are so often a storehouse of riches for best practices in everyday life.